tiffanybatarseh/EE282_Final_Project/Final_Project.md

 roary -f /Users/tiffanybatarseh/RR_XFT_75blast -i 75 -e -n -cd 100 -v -r /Users/tiffanybatarseh/xylella_PLS_gff/*.gff
 ```

 I am using the program roary to identify the genes shared amongst all of the genomes and to generate a presence-absence matrix of all of the genes and all of the genomes.
+I specify my directory for the output files as well as the directory with my GFF files.
 I use the options -i to adjust the blast stage minimum percentage identity and -cd to specify the percentage of isolates a gene must be in to be considered a "core" gene.

 This analysis results in many files, one general one is a summary statistic file about the genes found: